goabstract/abstract-sdk/docs/transports.md

 ## API

 The Abstract API is a transport mode that uses HTTP to interact with Abstract's own hosted servers.
-This transport is especially useful in remote execution environments since it requires no backing data infrastructure to be installed locally.
+This transport is especially useful in remote execution environments since it does not require the Abstract desktop application or data on the local disk.
 This transport requires [authentication](/docs/authentication) and requests are subject to [rate limits](/docs/rate-limits).

 ## CLI

 The Abstract CLI is a transport mode that uses the Abstract desktop application to interact with data stored locally on a given machine.
 This transport does not require internet connectivity or authentication, and requests are not subject to rate limits.
-This transport does require access to the Abstract desktop application and its underlying data.
+This transport does require access to the Abstract desktop application and its underlying data, as such it can only be used on macOS currently.

 ## Auto